-7. IPv6 Training for Helpdesk
+7. IPv6 training for helpdesk

-IPv6 training for helpdesks is available from many IPv6 training companies all around the world or can be tailored to suit your needs (e.g. basic IPv6 training for engineers and technical staff).
-When you are rolling out IPv6 in production you need to train all your staff to balance the IPv4 and IPv6 knowledge anyway, so talk to your training agency and ask them to adapt their IPv6 education program and train your helpdesk team.
+IPv6 training for helpdesks is available from many IPv6 training companies all around the world or can be tailored to suit the needs from their basic IPv6 training for engineers and technical staff.
+When you are rolling out IPv6 in production you need to train all your staff to equalize the IPv4 and IPv6 knowledge anyway, so talk to your training agency and ask them to adapt their IPv6 education program and train your helpdesk team.